 This partial knowledge and partial prophecy would come to completion.
 Paul said, “But when that which is perfect has come, then that which is in part will be done away” (1 Cor 13:10).
 The word for perfect, telion, is also and better translated complete.
 The gifts of prophesying and revealing of knowledge are the essential modes to bringing forth the words of Christ.

-Yet, the Holy Spirit speaks through the Apostle Paul revealing that these gifts were for a state of immaturity.
+However, the Holy Spirit speaks through the apostle Paul revealing that these gifts were for a state of immaturity.
 This is seen in verse 11, “When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.”
 Speaking in tongues, prophesying, and healing were for those in a state of childhood and immaturity.

-From Moses working wonders to Christ working wonders, the Scriptures reveal that these signs of wonder were used to confirm men and their messages were from God (Mark 16:20, Heb 2:3–4).
-These were wonders initiating the beginning and establishing God’s covenant with His people.
-Wonders done through the hands of men were not meant to last, but to establish the complete necessary for a state of maturity.
+From Moses working wonders to Christ working powerful signs, the Scriptures reveal that these signs of wonder were used to confirm men and their messages were from God (Mark 16:20, Heb 2:3–4).
+These wonders initiated the beginning and established God’s covenant with His people.
+Wonders done through the hands of men did not last and were not meant to last, but to establish the complete necessary for a state of maturity.

 The reference to the mirror is found two other times in the New Testament Scriptures.
-In Paul’s next writing to the Corinthians, he refers to “the ministry of the Spirit” and “of righteousness” where Christians behold in a mirror “the glory of the Lord” in contrast to the Old Testament (2 Cor 3:7ff), which this mirror is the Gospel by the which “the glory of Christ” shines (2 Cor 4:3–4).
-James also describes “the Word” as a mirror (Jas 1:22ff).
+In Paul’s next writing to the Corinthians, he refers to “the ministry of the Spirit” and “of righteousness” where Christians behold in a mirror “the glory of the Lord” in contrast to the Old Testament (2 Cor 3:7ff), which this mirror is the gospel by the which “the glory of Christ” shines (2 Cor 4:3–4).
+James also described “the Word” as a mirror (Jas 1:22ff).
 Knowledge will go from partial to complete.
 The “complete” is the completion of the necessity of the gifts for knowledge and prophecy.
-For verse 12 shows that the Christian knew himself in part and now he will know himself in full.
-The “perfect” is the complete revelation of the Gospel, which we have in the Scriptures since Jesus revealed all Truth to the Apostles.
+For verse 12 shows that the Christian knew in part and now he will know in full.
+The “perfect” is the complete revelation of the gospel and its new covenant.
+Christians have this complete revelation in the Scriptures since Jesus revealed all Truth to the Apostles.

 The limitations of the gifts of the Spirit is in contrast to a better way, love (1 Cor 12:31).
-Those “Christians”, who concentrate on their “gifts” looking down on others as “dead”, have little understanding of the lasting love that is to be among Christians.
+Those “Christians” who concentrate on their “gifts” and look down on others as “dead” have little understanding of the lasting love that is to be among Christians (cf. 1 Cor 13–14).
 Those who invent false gifts are the result of a delusional pride.
 No more should believers try to gain preeminence over one another by their gifts from the Spirit.
 Christians see the enduring principle even after the gifts of the Holy Spirit have ceased.
 All of our gifts are given to everyone by God (Rom 12), and the unity of Christians in love goes far beyond Christians showing off their talents before the congregation.
-Yet, many churches are filled with shows of false gifts supposedly from the Spirit or performances of God-given talents.
+However, many churches are filled with shows of false gifts supposedly from the Spirit or performances of God-given talents.
 These churches are where worship is more about them than God.
-Just as the Christians in Corinth, many church leaders have made the Assembly into a talent show (also see Matt 6).
+Just as the Christians in Corinth, many church leaders have made the assembly into a talent show (cf. Matt 6).
 These talent shows lead to strife and disputes.

 "Love never fails.
 But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away.
 For we know in part and we prophesy in part.
 But when that which is perfect has come, then that which is in part will be done away.
 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I shall know just as I also am known" (1 Cor 13:8–12).